SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSEMailAgent/GetCurrentAccountId.md

 so.topic: reference
 ---

+# Integer GetCurrentAccountId()

 Get current accountId (last logged into should normally be current) for logged in associate

 **Returns:** Integer